uTigas/SIOProject_1/analysis/SSTI.md

 ![image](https://github.com/uTigas/SIOProject_1/assets/125353199/f18d3a42-f402-4011-a008-cafd5530d711)

-On this line we are calling rendering category as a template but we never check if category is safe to parse.
+On this line we are calling rendering on category as a template but we never check if category is safe to render().

 ## Fix